paul-armstrong-dev/technology_notes/technology-notes/docs/python/style_guide/style-guide.md

-# rtl-py-coding-standards
+# py-coding-standards
-Centralized location for all RTL-python coding standards.
+Centralized location for all python coding standards.

 ### Values
 - **"Build tools for others that you want to be built for you." - Kenneth Reitz**